 I don’t know what it is about automotive advertising.
 No other category is so rich in promise, yet so void of inspiring insight and unique execution.
 But there is something any marketer can learn from the long history of mediocre automotive advertising.

-For instance, there’s a nice Alpha Romeo ad that’s running right now for the Giulia… Gorgeous video of a sexy red Italian sports car doing its thing in the curves with a pretty good voice-over that nobody’s going to listen to.
+For instance, there’s a nice Alpha Romeo ad for the Giulia… Gorgeous video of a sexy red Italian sports car doing its thing in the curves with a pretty good voice-over that nobody’s going to listen to.

 That’s easy.
 It’s harder producing a decent spot for a mundane automotive product, like a minivan.